| ICE.NFS

 Alternatively you can do a search on the web for "PCNFSD."
 If you do not have

 internet access, contact your UNIX reseller.
+DNS is Not Installed

 DNS (Domain Name Service) associates an IP address with a name of a computer.
 Some sort